Internal Service Layer

 Typical Preparation and Solve Pattern

-from OpenPinch.lib.schemas.io import TargetInput
+from OpenPinch.contracts.input import TargetInput

-from OpenPinch.services import (
+from OpenPinch.analysis import (

 data_preprocessing_service,